whorfin/SomaFM/README.md

 #### --cast
 If you have the [pychromecast](https://github.com/balloob/pychromecast) library installed, this option will start playback of the given SomaFM channel on the given Chromecast device.
 If no device name is given, the default specified by the `chromecast_name` variable will be used.

-#### --nopw
+#### --audio
 I love pipewire, and by default enable it without requiring config shenanigans.
-If you have yet to embrace the future, you can use this flag to skip this setup.
+If you have yet to embrace the future, you can use this flag to chose your weapon.
+`auto` will give a go at auto-detecting based on your OS defaults, while `help` will probe and list available devices.

 ## Supported Player
 This program is simply a front-end, playback requires mpv to be installed: